- St Mary's College

 - E firstname.lastname@example.org

-- A mainstream independent school for pupils aged to 18
+- An independent school for boys and girls aged to 18.

 - Boarding: No